 2019 GMC Acadia

-We expect the GMC Acadia to receive a few minor changes and updates for the 2019 model year, representing the third model year of the second-generation Acadia.
+The GMC Acadia receives a few minor changes and updates for the 2019 model year, representing the third model year of the second-generation Acadia.

-Following are our expectations of the 2019 GMC Acadia:
+Following are the changes, updates and new features for the 2019 GMC Acadia:

 The 2019 GMC Acadia continues to be offered as a midsize four-door crossover utility vehicle (CUV) with either two or three rows of seating.